Neurogami/AnimataP5-ng/README.md

 A library for [processing](http://processing.org) to render/control [Animata](http://animata.kibu.hu) scenes.

-Originall copied from zeni/animatap5, then updated to work with Processing 2, then given freaky magic powers.
+Originally copied from zeni/animatap5, then updated to work with Processing 2, then given freaky magic powers.

 * Added code to allow run-time altering of the Joint `fixed` property.